combat writing badge

 QUARTERDECK FACE :

 the remote and aloof visage adopted by Navy officers to indicate their formal demeanor as being responsible for the enforcement of all regulations.
 At the conclusion of shipboard fetes or high jinks or other informalities, the ship's officers would "ship a QUARTERDECK FACE again" as a signal that breaches or infractions would no longer be countenanced, and to denote a resumption of normal routine and traditional protocol.
-Compare HALF-MAST, FLINT FACE, FACE. [nb: the pan is the depressed part of the lock holding the priming in old guns, so a "deadpan" facial expression derives from a musket's flash-pan being empty, that is, without any primer to set-off the charged barrel when the hammer falls to strike a spark of ignition]
+Compare HALF-MAST, FLINT FACE, DEADPAN, FACE. [nb: the pan is the depressed part of the lock holding the priming in old guns, so a "deadpan" facial expression derives from a musket's flash-pan being empty, that is, without any primer to set-off the charged barrel when the hammer falls to strike a spark of ignition]

 QUEBEC :